SAP/ui5-uiveri5/docs/config/parameters.md

 # Paramaters
-Parameters are used in the tests scripts.
+Parameters are used in the test scripts.

-## Passing params to test
+## Passing Params to Test
-Define in conf.js file
+Define in conf.js file:
 ```javascript
 exports.config = {
   params: {